 Where do they come from?

 Allergens are substances that are naturally present in our environment and food.
-For example, pollen or mites in dust can cause asthma.
+For example, pollen from plants and tree, or dust mites can cause asthma.
 Peanuts and some dry fruits, shrimp, kiwis are well known to cause potentially serious allergic reactions.

 Finally, synthetic ingredients can also be allergenic; this is the case of certain drugs, dyes and perfumes.

 Why are they questioned?

 Cosmetic products can sometimes cause allergic reactions, mainly what is known as contact dermatitis.

 These reactions are rare, generally located where the product was applied and completely reversible when the product use is stopped.
 They may require a consultation with a dermatologist and an appropriate treatment.

 If a dermatologist diagnoses an allergy to one of our products, we provide him/her with the list of individual ingredients in the product, so that it can be tested on the consumer to determine if any component may have caused an allergic reaction.
 If so, the dermatologist or us can recommend suitable substitute products.

 With regards to cosmetics, one study shows that the number of cases of true diagnosed allergy in the general population is estimated at 0.1 - 0.2%.